This post may contain affiliate links. Please read our disclosure policy.

 What is Browning Sauce?

-Browning has a subtly sweet and smoky flavour.
+Jamaican browning sauce has a deep, slightly bitter taste with subtle sweetness from the caramelized brown sugar.
+It adds a rich, smoky flavour that enhances both savory and sweet dishes without overpowering them.
 Keep in mind, this is not used as a primary seasoning but as a way to enhance the colour of meats, stews, and cakes.

 Step One: Add Brown Sugar to a Pan

-Add brown sugar to a small non-stick saucepan and heat over medium-low heat.
-Continuously stir with a wooden spoon once the brown sugar begins to melt into a dark syrup-like consistency.
+First I add brown sugar to a small non-stick saucepan and heat over medium-low heat.
+Then I continuously stir with a wooden spoon until the brown sugar begins to melt into a dark syrup-like consistency.

 Step Two: Stir

-Continue stirring, until the sugar becomes very dark brown and frothy, then remove from stove.
+I continue stirring, until the sugar becomes very dark brown and frothy, then remove it from the stove.

 Step 3: Add Boiling Water

-Carefully, add the boiling water to the saucepan, and stir until combined.
-Set aside, and allow the mixture to cool.
-Then, pour into an airtight container and use immediately or store in the refrigerator for future use.
+I carefully, add the boiling water to the saucepan and stir until combined.
+I set it aside, and allow the mixture to cool.
+Then, I pour it into an airtight container for either immediate use or to store it in the refrigerator for later.

 Recipe Substitutions and Tips